Skip to main content

 Can be either a LQL string or an array of zero or more LQL strings.

-If all LQL queries match, the link will not be created.
+If any LQL query matches, the link will not be created.
 Queries are targeting script nodes or workflows.
+The (call) flag is accepted here as a clarity marker but has no effect — not queries are already node-level.

 base